GCS offers the IB Diploma Programme to Grade 11 and Grade 12 students since September 2011.

 - Group 6 - The arts

-Students are expected to study three (with the possibility of studying four) subjects at Higher Level.
-HL subjects are taught over 240 teaching hours and require a greater depth of study.
-Breadth of learning is encouraged with a requirement to study three more subjects (two if four are studied at HL) at Standard Level these courses are usually taught over 150 teaching hours.
+Students are expected to study three (with the possibility of studying four) subjects at higher level.
+Higher level subjects are taught over 240 teaching hours and require a greater depth of study.
+Breadth of learning is encouraged with a requirement to study three more subjects (two if four are studied at higher level) at standard level these courses are usually taught over 150 teaching hours.